 Even if you have clarified what's important to you, it can still be difficult to talk about the end of life with family and friends.
 These resources from the National Hospice and Palliative Care Organization may help overcome awkwardness or tension:

-In cases of severe mental illness, a Psychiatric Advance Care Directive performs similar services for people whose illness might, at times, disqualify them from making informed decisions about their mental or physical health care.
+A Psychiatric Advance Care Directive performs similar services for people whose mental illness might, at times, get in the way of making informed decisions about their care.
 It can cover issues like psychiatric medications and/or hospitalization for a psychological crisis, as well as inform your health care team on how you wish to be treated in an emergency situation.